frederic-perez/AmE-dictionary/data/dictionary.md

 __haunt__ _v_
 __haunted__ _Billy Lynn's haunted face._
 __hauteur__
+__have (hand)writing like chicken scratch__ _idiom_ To have very poor, messy, and/or illegible handwriting, likened to the marks made in the dirt by a chicken.
 __have a bone to pick with someone__ _idiom_ To want to talk to someone about something annoying they have done. _I got a bone to pick with you.
 Come on!_
 __have a bun in the oven__ _idiom_ To be pregnant.
 __have a heart of gold__ _idiom_ To be very kind and generous.